 campus operations are under way.
 We highly recommend that students and their families carpool to Convocation, use public transportation—the

-police will be directing traffic to appropriate parking locations.
+Police officers will be directing traffic to the appropriate campus parking locations.

-in the Morehouse College parking garage, 830 Westview Dr SW, a brief walk from the
+College parking garage, 830 Westview Dr SW, a brief walk from the MSM campus.
+The